WebRTC Use Cases for Professional StreamingOctober 28, 2021

 Remote learning takes the form of both collaborative video chats and one-to-many lectures.
 The right WebRTC workflow can power any number of tele-education applications by providing instant access to video content within browsers.
 A key challenge in distance learning is accessibility — so developers would be wise to integrate WebRTC as a means to democratize education, build more immersive experiences, and remove any barriers to entry.

 One Wowza customer, DocTutorials, streams interactive live medical lectures to audiences of varying sizes.
 Low-latency streaming is critical to the back-and-forth nature of their workflow, but scalability is also a concern.
-By leveraging the Real-Time Streaming at Scale feature, they overcame these challenges.
+By leveraging the Real-Time Streaming at Scale feature in Wowza Streaming Cloud, they overcame these challenges.

 “With Wowza, we’re now able to offer interactive video with less than a second of latency, allowing end users to chat and interact in real time — regardless of whether 500 or 1,000 viewers are watching.”